Andrew Laszlo: Early life (1926–1941)

-So begins a section of Andrew Laszlo's recount of his early years and speaks of the man who survived atrocities during that time and accomplished much in his later life.
+This marks the beginning of a section in Andrew Laszlo's account of his early years, where he reflects on his own experiences as a man who survived atrocities during that time and later achieved notable success in his life.

-He was born László András in 1926 in the vicinity of Pápa, Hungary, the town where his family finally settled about the time that Andrew was three years old.
+He was born László András in 1926, in the vicinity of Pápa, Hungary, the town where his family finally settled about the time that Andrew was three years old.
 Until World War II began to affect life in Hungary, his life was relatively carefree and was spent in relative comfort although the family had to move several times into smaller or bigger quarters depending on the financial circumstances of his father.
-He was close to his older brother, Alex, with whom he often dreamed up exciting adventures sometimes leading to catastrophe.

 Of his many early experiences, one that served as a prelude to later tragedies, was seeing the Graf Zeppelin fly over Papa.
 Inquiring about the symbol painted on the tail of the airship, Andrew's father said that it was a swastika.
 That is all he wanted to tell his young son at the time.

-Andrew Laszlo was an avid swimmer and skater during his early school years and became accomplished at fencing in high school.
+Andrew Laszlo was known for his athletic abilities, excelling in swimming and skating during his early school years.
+He later developed a talent for fencing in high school, showcasing his versatility in sports.
 It was also during this time that his interest in photography began and led later to a small business printing photos for his classmates.

 In the late 1930s, Laszlo's father, Leslie (Hungarian: Laci), was called up to serve in the Hungarian Army.
 This effectively ruined his business, forcing Laszlo to learn the fine art of lampshade manufacture to help support the family.
 This was a successful undertaking even though Laszlo was still a full-time high school student.
 Then, as for everyone else, World War II turned everything up-side-down.